justfifi17/justfifi17/README.md

-  # 👋 Hey there, I'm Fithi! or you can call me ፍትሒ 😁
+  # 👋 Hey there, I'm Fithi!

   ### Let me start with the motto I walk by...
   > **"Your imagination is your only limitation."**